 I was highly reactive to my kids’ squabbles, unkindnesses, or perpetually irritated that a child wouldn’t show interest in their studies, by saying, “If you don’t…then you’re getting on that bus Monday morning.”

-I knew I didn’t actually want to research the local school’s telephone number, but I definitely didn’t know what else to do.
-I was done.
+Since I knew I didn’t actually want to research the local school’s telephone number, but I definitely didn’t know what else to do.
+Ultimately, I was done.

 - I was bored by yet another repeat of the same curriculum.